opencarecc/opencareMakerPlaybook/how_can_i_structure_a_co-design_session.md

 Once we had identified the communities, we defined what kind of **communication** and **interactions** we want to test in the next phases and, according to them, we designed **new tools** and **materials**.

 While we were typing this playbook, we found very useful to distinguish the designed tools into two categories: **passive** and **active** tools.
-The first ones, are more about the tools used by the **WeMake's stuff** in order to show, explain and get in touch with the different audience; the second ones are those tools and materials used by the **participants** during the two co-design sessions.
+The first ones, are more about the tools used by the **WeMake's staff** in order to show, explain and get in touch with the different audience; the second ones are those tools and materials used by the **participants** during the two co-design sessions.

 ######*(see "Tips" and "Survival table of content" subchapters for more details)*